 |600 shots per battery charge||950 shots per battery charge|

 |125 x 98 x 76 mm, 480 g||136 x 104 x 73 mm, 720 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D5300 and the Nikon D7500?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon D5300 and the Nikon D7500.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5300 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (15 percent) than the Nikon D5300.
 Moreover, the D7500 is substantially heavier (50 percent) than the D5300.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the D5300 does not feature any corresponding weather-sealing.